yhupaul/YdanMovie/README.md

 # YdanMovie

 I buil a React application that allows users get movies' information.
 User can search the movie or choose by genres.
+User also can watch the movie by click the movie's name on MovieDetail page.

 ## Screenshots